 Case Number # 2537

-White residents of Rochelle live on the south side of the city’s railroad track.
+White residents of Rochelle, Georgia, live on the south side of the city’s railroad track.
 African-Americans live on the other side.
-The city has repaired and updated its sewage pipes on the south (white) side of the tracks but not on the African-American side.
+The city has failed to maintain and repair sewage pipes on the African-American side of town.
 As a result, untreated sewage backs up and overflows into the streets and the yards of residents on the north side of the tracks.

-On behalf of those residents, Earthjustice notified the city on May 2, 2013, that if problems are not fixed in 60 days, it will file suit under the Clean Water Act to stop the unpermitted discharges of raw sewage from manholes, broken pipes and a ditch.
+On behalf of those residents, Earthjustice notified the city in May 2013 that if problems were not fixed in 60 days, it would file suit under the Clean Water Act to stop the unpermitted discharges of raw sewage from manholes, broken pipes and a ditch.
 The suit would also prevent the city from bypassing its sewer system and endangering public health by forcing citizens to release sewage into their yards in order to keep it out of their homes.
 These discharges and bypasses are violations of the Clean Water Act.
+In August, as the result of the city’s inaction, Earthjustice was forced to file suit on behalf of a group of African-Americans affected by the sewage pollution.

 The city’s sewage conveyance pipes date back to the 1940’s.
 Sewage backs up in underground pipes during heavy rains, making it flow up into African-Americans’ houses through bathtub and shower drains.
 To keep the sewage out of their houses during heavy rains, residents remove plugs from sewage pipes to make the sewage pour into their yards instead of their houses.